 7. Try removing and reinserting your SIM card.

 8. Reset your network settings to default.

 But, there are several solutions to this problem.
 Today’s article will teach you how to turn off emergency calls only on Android in various ways.
 We will cover every answer to the Emergency calls-only issue on Android, whether due to external factors such as pending bill payments or internal problems with your device.
 If you’re wondering why my phone says emergency calls only, keep reading!
 This article will solve your problem.

 What Does “Emergency Calls Only” Mean?

-But sometimes, this message pops up on users’ devices when everything is all right, and there is no need for it.
+But sometimes, this message pops up on users’ devices when everything is all right and there is no need.